William Sambach: Career

-Little is known of his early career, but he probably arrived in Ireland in 1633 with Thomas Wentworth, 1st Earl of Strafford, the Lord Lieutenant of Ireland, to whom he seems to have been close.
-He became Recorder of Carrickfergus and then Second Serjeant in 1637.
-Unusually he was allowed to hold both offices at once, probably because his salary as Serjeant was thought to be inadequate.
+Little is known of his early career.
+He arrived in Ireland before 1630, when he was still in his twenties.
+From the early 1630s onwards he was a key member of the entourage of Thomas Wentworth, 1st Earl of Strafford, the Lord Lieutenant of Ireland, to whom he seems to have been personally close.
+He became Recorder of Carrickfergus in 1630 (this was a free election by popular vote of the town corporation, not a Crown appointment) and then Second Serjeant in 1637.
+He was allowed to hold both offices at once, probably because his salary as Serjeant was thought to be inadequate, while the Recordership was notoriously ill-paid (the salary was £20 per annum, later reduced to £10).

 In 1640 he was elected to the Irish House of Commons as member for Carrickfergus and in the same year became Solicitor General for Ireland.
 After the downfall and execution of Strafford for treason in 1641, Sambach continued to defend his policies; during the comprehensive attack by the Irish Parliament on Strafford's rule known as "the Queries", Sambach was one of the few MPs to speak in Strafford's defence, and to denounce the Queries.
-Precisely when he stepped down as Solicitor General is unclear: in the confusion of the times the office simply seems to have lapsed, and he was not replaced until 1657.
+Precisely when he stepped down as Solicitor General is unclear: in the confusion of the times, the office simply seems to have lapsed, and he was not replaced until 1657.
+He stepped down as Recorder of Carrickfergus in 1641 in favour of Roger Lyndon.

+The 1641 Rebellion and after

 During the Irish Rebellion of 1641 he remained a committed Royalist, and by his own account suffered much damage to his property as a result.
-He lived at Balyna, near Moyvalley, County Kildare: in 1642 he petitioned the Crown for redress for the great loss he had suffered, which he estimated at £33800, an enormous sum at the time.
+He lived at Balyna, near Moyvalley, County Kildare: in 1642 he petitioned the Crown for redress for the great loss he had suffered through attacks on his lands by the rebels, which he estimated at £33800, an enormous sum at the time.

 He had returned to England by 1649, when he purchased an estate at Bretforton in Worcestershire.
-A much later lawsuit suggests that he also had an estate at Evesham.
-He is heard of acting as a justice of the peace in that county in 1651, which suggests that, like many former Royalists, he had made his peace with the Cromwellian regime.
+A much later lawsuit suggests that he also had estates at Evesham, though his main residence was the old family home at Snowshill, Broadway.
+He is heard of acting as a justice of the peace in Worcestershire in 1651, which suggests that, like many former Royalists, he had made his peace with the Cromwellian regime.
 He died in 1653.

 Family

-He was married, but little is known about his wife, except that she outlived him and was buried at the older Sambach family home at Broadway in 1670.
-As well as (probably) a son, he had at least one daughter, whose first name is unknown: she married John Moore of Croghan, County Offaly, eldest son of Thomas Moore and Margaret Forth, daughter of Sir Ambrose Forth, and had five children:
+He was married, but little is known about his wife, except that she outlived him and was buried at the old Sambach family home at Broadway in 1670.
+As well as (probably) one son, he had at least one daughter, whose first name is unknown: she married John Moore of Croghan, County Offaly, eldest son of Thomas Moore and Margaret Forth, daughter of Sir Ambrose Forth and Anne Cusack, and had five children: